Research Group

 The GUARD (Guarding Users Against Risk and Deception) Research Group at Purdue University studies the human side of cybersecurity, with a focus on social cybersecurity.
 Our projects range from investigating online child safety and fraud, to understanding vigilante justice, to creating better ways to teach and learn about cybersecurity.
 We work on a wide variety of projects related to people and their use of technology.
 Some dig into persuasion and manipulation tactics used in cybercrime, while others create and deliver training for law enforcement or run hands-on workshops for teens. **If you’re interested in joining GUARD, check out our page for prospective students.**

-CPT Jimmy Rop is an active duty Army Captain pursuing a PhD in Computer and Information Technology with a focus on cybersecurity and data science.
+Jimmy Rop is a Purdue Military Institute (PMRI) fellow a PhD in Computer and Information Technology with a focus on cybersecurity and data science.
 His research areas of interest include information disclosures within the military, digital networking among military families, and network forensics.
 Jimmy possesses a bachelor’s degree in Physics and a master’s degree in Cybersecurity.

 Madiha Fathima is a Master’s student studying cybersecurity and digital forensics.
 Madiha’s primary research interests revolve around developing and delivering cybersecurity education for minors and young adults.
 During her time at Purdue, Madiha has gained extensive teaching experience as both a TA and instructor for our System and Organizational Security Course.